henkmollema/henkmollema.github.io/_posts/2016-01-06-advanced-options-configuration-in-asp.net-core.md

 ---
 layout: post
-title: Advanced options configuration in ASP.NET 5
+title: Advanced options configuration in ASP.NET Core
 ---

-ASP.NET 5 comes with a completely new [Options framework](https://github.com/aspnet/Options) for accessing and configuration POCO settings.
+ASP.NET Core comes with a completely new [Options framework](https://github.com/aspnet/Options) for accessing and configuration POCO settings.
 There are a few ways to configure the options and I'd like to elaborate on some more advanced features.

 ## Component settings
 When building a component-based system, these components probably have some settings.
 We define a component called `ConsoleWriter` implementing the `IConsoleWriter` interface: